Why California's gentle giants deserve a spot on your gratitude list

 Redwoods do wonders for our water quality

-If you’ve ever camped in a redwood forest, you probably marveled at the plush, comfy feel of the forest floor beneath your tent.
-When it rains, this spongy, root-filled layer of soil acts almost like a giant Brita filter, purifying the rainwater as it trickles down.
+If you’ve ever camped in the redwoods, you’ve probably marveled at the plush, comfy feel of the forest floor beneath your tent.
+When it rains, this spongy, root-filled layer of soil acts almost like a giant Brita filter, purifying rainwater as it trickles down from above.
 Big redwoods also pump as much as 500 gallons of water a day from their roots to their crown, transporting it through vascular tissue known as xylem, which has a filtering effect.
 Researchers have explored using the xylem of conifers as filters to remove pathogens from water.

 Redwoods lift our spirits and improve our health